Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Introduction

-In summary, the main contributions of this paper include: \begin{itemize}[itemsep=1pt, parsep=0pt, leftmargin=*] \item We focus on an unexplored problem of temporal text-attributed graph (TTAG) modeling.
-To address this problem, we introduce {\model} that flexibly boosts the capability of existing TGNNs for adapting to TTAG modeling. \item We develop a Temporal Semantics Extractor, which allows the LLM to dynamically provide the temporal semantic understanding for nodes' neighborhoods, effectively detecting semantic dynamics. \item We propose a Semantic-structural Co-encoder that jointly propagates semantic and structural information, facilitating mutual reinforcement between both modalities. \item We conduct extensive experiments on four public datasets and one practical e-commercial industrial dataset. {\model} outperforms baselines by 24.7{\%} on average in temporal link prediction and 3.7{\%} in an industrial~application. \end{itemize}
+The main contributions of this paper are summarized as follows: \nips{ \begin{itemize}[itemsep=1pt, parsep=1pt] \item We address an under-explored problem of temporal text-attributed graph (TTAG) modeling and propose {\model}.
+To the best of our knowledge, {\model} is the first framework designed to unify text semantics and graph structures with LLMs for TTAG modeling. \item We design \textit{a temporal-aware LLM prompting paradigm} for TTAG modeling and develop Temporal Semantics Extractor.
+It enhances LLMs with dynamic reasoning capability to offer the evolving semantics of nodes' neighborhoods, effectively detecting semantic dynamics. \item We introduce \textit{a modal-cohesive co-encoding architecture} for TTAG modeling and propose Semantic-structural Co-encoder, which jointly propagates semantic and structural information, facilitating mutual reinforcement between both modalities. \item We conduct extensive experiments on four public datasets and one practical e-commerce industrial dataset. {\model} outperforms baselines with 24.7{\%} absolute MRR gain on average in temporal link prediction and 3.7{\%} AUC gain in node classification of industrial~application. \end{itemize}}